simonmichael/hledger/hledger/test/errors/README.md

 ### csvdateparse
 ```
-hledger: Error: error: could not parse "baddate" as a date using date format "%Y-%m-%d"
+hledger: Error: could not parse "baddate" as a date using date format "%Y-%m-%d"
-CSV record: "baddate","b"
+record: baddate,b
 the date rule is:   %1
 the date-format is: %Y-%m-%d
 you may need to change your date rule, change your date-format rule, or change your skip rule